eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V16.md

 ### 5. Test
 :ledger:
 For a simple test, try running the `java -version` command.
-Change to the /jdk directory:
+Change to the jdk directory:
 ```
 cd build/windows-x86_64-server-release/images/jdk
 ```